-On April 26th, 2023, the CEC released a Grant Funding Opportunity (GFO) entitled "Reliable, Equitable, and Accessible Charging for Multi-family Housing 2.0 (REACH 2.0)."
-This competitive grant solicitation was to fund projects that will increase electric vehicle (EV) charging access for multi-family housing (MFH) residents by demonstrating replicable and scalable business and technology models for large-scale deployment of EV charging infrastructure.
-In response to GFO-22-614, the Recipient submitted application #16 which was proposed for funding in the CEC's Notice of Proposed Awards on December 4, 2023.
-GFO-22-614 and Recipient's application are hereby incorporated by reference into this Agreement in their entirety.
+On April 26, 2023, the CEC released a Grant Funding Opportunity (GFO) entitled "Reliable, Equitable, and Accessible Charging for Multi-Family Housing 2.0 (REACH 2.0)."
+This competitive grant solicitation will fund projects that increase electric vehicle (EV) charging access for multi-family housing (MFH) residents by demonstrating replicable and scalable business and technology models for large-scale deployment of EV charging infrastructure.
+Infrastructure must be capable of maximizing access and EV travel for MFH residents.
+In response to GFO-22-614, the Recipient submitted application #28 which was proposed for funding in the CEC's Notice of Proposed Awards on December 4, 2023.
+GFO-22-614 and the Recipient's application are hereby incorporated by reference into this Agreement in their entirety.

 In the event of any conflict or inconsistency between the terms of the Solicitation and the terms of the Recipient's Application, the Solicitation shall control.
-In the event of any conflict or inconsistency between the Recipient's Application and the terms of this

-Agreement, this Agreement shall control.
+In the event of any conflict or inconsistency between the Recipient's Application and the terms of this Agreement, this Agreement shall control.
 Similarly, in the event of any conflict or inconsistency between the terms of this Agreement and the Solicitation, the terms of this Agreement shall control.